About the School

 The required poster size is A0 (841 mm x 1189 mm), portrait.

-This year, travel and accommodation expenses cannot be reimbursed.
+Travel and accommodation expenses cannot be reimbursed.